-Just spray the solution and clean as you normally would.
+Just spray the solution and clean it as you normally would.
 Keep in mind that the vinegar only smells until it is dry.
 However, if this is irksome to you, you can add a few drops of essential oil to mask the vinegar.

-Bath, Tile, Tub and Sink Scrub
+Bath, Tile, Tub, and Sink Scrub

 You can keep your bathroom from smelling like a school gym without harming your health or the environment.
 Many commercial janitorial cleaning companies and popular over-the-counter cleaners use fragrance-laden chemicals to disinfect and cover up offensive odors commonly found in bathrooms and fitness centers.

-You can get tiles, sinks and tubs just as clean with this natural option.
+You can get tiles, sinks, and tubs just as clean with this natural option.
 This scrub can be used in place of Soft Scrub or other bathroom scrubs.

 - Add baking soda slowly until it creates a paste.

 Use this paste on showers, toilets, and sinks.
 Apply it using a scrubby brush or a sponge.
 You can also let this solution sit overnight to get out the really tough stains.